-Energy consumers and other interested parties are invited to make submissions on our draft decision by close of business on Friday 15 September 2017.
+Energy consumers and other interested parties are invited to make submissions on our draft decision and the revised proposal by close of business on Friday 15 September 2017.

 The AER prefers that all submissions be sent in an electronic format in Microsoft Word or other text readable document form and publicly available, to facilitate an informed, transparent and robust consultation process.
 Submissions should be emailed to VicGAAR2018firstname.lastname@example.org.